nicktogo/CA-DMV-appointment-scheduler/README.md

     npm install -g phantomjs
     npm install -g casperjs
     ```

-4. Make a Twilio account / messaging service / phone number: [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio)
-5. Make a config file
+4. Make a config file

     ```
     cp config.js.example config.js
     ```

-6. Write your information to the config file
+5. Write your information to the config file

+6. Change line 123 to match the following three months.
+For example, if current month is June, then match `June|July|August`.

 6. You should probably just test the script at this point before getting into the cronjob stuff.
-Just run `dmv.sh SAN_FRANCISCO 14` (or whatever city/days into the future you care about checking) and make sure it all works.
+Just run `dmv.sh 124 40` (or whatever city/days into the future you care about checking) and make sure it all works.
+The number 124 is the city's index in the dropdown list.
+For example, as of Jun 12 2018, 122 is SAN FRANCISCO, 123 is SAN JOSE, 124 is SAN JOSE DLPC.
+It is tedious, but it works. haha
+The number 40 is the number of days in the future that would be acceptable to you.

 7. Set up a cronjob to run the script